MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 5. Trigger text file: write that I do no need to change that as a user
 6. "Control room" should specify that it is a sheet
 7. What "parameter_file" does
+8. User problem: cannot rename parameters, only delete the old ones and add the new ones